leigh-johnson/brag-sheet/README.md

 * screen.scss -> screen.css // Contains global styles, grid system, variables, and mixins
 * page-$name.scss -> page-$name.css // Modular styles for page templates; e.g. page-about.css contains all styles for page-about.php
+* Drawer navigation requires all content to be nested between <main> tags, which open in header.php and close in footer.php.